tahaafzal5/the-rust-programming-language/Notes.md

 ### Re-exporting Names with pub use
 * When we bring a name into scope with `use`, the name is private to the scope.
-* To enable the code that calls our code to refer to tha name as if it had been defined in that code's scope, we can combine `pub` and `use`.
+* To enable the code that calls our code to refer to that name as if it had been defined in that code's scope, we can combine `pub` and `use`.
 This is called re-exporting since we're bringing an item into scope but also making that item available for others to bring into their scope.
 * In module `customer`, if we didn't use `pub` in `pub use crate::front_of_house::hosting;`, external code would have to call `add_to_waitlist()` by using the path `restaurant::front_of_house::hosting::add_to_waitlist()`, but now it can just use `restaurant::hosting::add_to_waitlist()`.
 * With `pub use`, we can write our code with one structure but expose a different structure (like here, external code doesn't have to think about `front_of_house`).